graywolftech/react-heroicons/README.md

 ## Publishing
 ```
 # first generate the `tsx` files
+# make sure to copy the output and replace the options above
 npm run generate

 # then bundle them into an ESM format